TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-designdevapi-drivers.md

 ## **Recommended Steps**

-* Check the current known [limitations of the service](https://docs.microsoft.com/azure/postgresql/concepts-limits) to see if you scenario is unsupported
+* Check the current known [limitations of the service](https://docs.microsoft.com/azure/postgresql/concepts-limits) to see if your scenario is not supported
 * Review the list of officially [support drivers](https://docs.microsoft.com/azure/postgresql/concepts-connection-libraries) to make sure you are using a supported driver version

 ## **Recommended Documents**